'You Don't Know What He's Capable Of': West Sacramento Midnight Prowler Has Neighbors On Edge

 The West Sacramento Police Department has assigned its special investigation unit to the case.
 The group typically focuses on crimes that need a rapid response.

-This scary sight caught on camera is making some people feel unsafe in their own homes.MORE NEWS: Sierra Oaks K-8 Parents Concerned Over Delayed Notification Of School Stabbing
+This scary sight caught on camera is making some people feel unsafe in their own homes.MORE NEWS: TikTok Challenge Turns Violent In Woodland

 Who is this midnight prowler?